Monday, January 31, 2011

 Here's hoping this year is better than last year, or I swear to god

-I may wring it's scrawny neck! lol
+I may wring the year's scrawny neck! lol